Email: Kieren dot Johns at warwick dot ac dot uk / kieren dot a dot johns at gmail dot com

 Previously, I received first class honours in my BA degree in History and Ancient History with Study Abroad from the University of Exeter in 2014, and a Distinction in my MA Classics and Ancient History from the University of Exeter in 2016.
 I have studied at the University College Utrecht in the Netherlands (2012-13) as part of my BA, and in 2016 I spent two months at the British School at Rome, completing an extended research project as part of my MA (Competition and Continuity: An Analysis of the Relationship Between Euergetic Imperial Ideology and Monumental Construction in the Thermae of Trajan, Caracalla, and Diocletian).

 My PhD presented an analysis of the representation of imperial status in the Latin-speaking West of the Roman Empire, from AD 180-235.
 Focusing on the emperors from Commodus to Severus Alexander, it applied a quantitative analysis toward a data set of 1,826 inscriptions focusing especially on the variable use (and erasure) of honorific titles used to conceptualise imperial status.
 I investigated the processes of negotiation that occurred between different stakeholders in imperial society with regard to the representation of the Severan emperors in order to address the question of imperial legitimacy in an age of political instability.
 A map of the inscriptions collected for this reseach can be accessed via Google Maps.

 Other Research Interests

 Alongside my main thesis research I am also interested in the following:

-- Collective memory and its relationship to the material environment (especially practices such as damnatio memoriae, spolia, etc)
+- Collective memory and its relationship to the material environment (especially practices such as damnatio memoriae, spolia, material reuse, etc)

-- The urban fabric of ancient cities (especially ancient Rome)
+- The political use of art and architecture in ancient cities (especially ancient Rome)

-- The Reception of antiquity, especially Roman Emperors and other ancient leaders, in modern material culture.
+- The Reception of antiquity, especially Roman Emperors and other ancient leaders in modern culture.

 Outreach and Other Roles